backstage/backstage/.changeset/auth-backend-ten-doors-exist.md

 '@backstage/plugin-auth-backend': patch
 ---

-bugfix: issue 3223 - detect mismatching origin and indicate it in the message at auth failure
+bug fix: issue 3223 - detect mismatching origin and indicate it in the message at auth failure